campagnola/pycca/README.md

 Approach
 --------

-Pyca allows assembler code to be compiled and executed within Python with no external dependencies.
+PyCCA allows assembler code to be compiled and executed within Python with no external dependencies.
 This works by:

 1. Allocating a block of memory with execute privileges.